Complexity analysis of interior-point methods for second-order stationary points of nonlinear semidefinite optimization problems: Introduction

 One may think of transforming NSDPs to NLPs by means of squared slack variables.
 Indeed, the semidefinite constraint $X(x)\in \symmetric^m_{+}$ can be equivalently transformed into the equality constraint $X(x)=Y^2$ with a slack variable $Y\in \symmetric^m$.
-Hence, NSDPs reduce to the equality-constrained NLPs possessing $(x,Y)$ as variables, and thus existing NLP algorithms with convergence to SOSPs are applicable to the transformed NLPs.
-However, such an approach has drawbacks, e.g., the number of variables increases and, as indicated in \cite{Lourenco2018}, there may exist a discrepancy between the set of SOSPs of NSDPs and that of SOSPs of the transformed NLPs.
+Hence, NSDP~\eqref{eq:main} reduces to the equality-constrained NLP possessing $(x,Y)$ as variables, and thus existing NLP algorithms with convergence to SOSPs are applicable to the transformed NLP.
+However, such an approach has drawbacks, e.g., the number of variables increases and, as indicated in \cite{Lourenco2018}, there may exist a discrepancy between the set of SOSPs of the NSDP and that of SOSPs of the transformed NLP.